 Most of the time we spent on roads or in the fields while hiking, some nights without a toilet or taking shower but it was so fun and unforgettable experience.

 Except for the unusual landscapes, volcanoes, ice caves, lava fields we’re also lucky to see the brown bears.
 We saw an about ten bears at Kuril lake while eating salmons but we’re lucky as well to see another five or six bears on the roads and near our camps.
-It was exciting moments to see a huge mammal, like brown bear only a few meters from us.
+It was exciting moments to see a huge mammal, like a brown bear only a few meters from us.